shuhaowu/remote-for-pianoteq/README.md

 Feature wishlist/known issues:

-- I can't seem to load my own custom presets without it saying "preset load failed".
+- Inability to load FXP.
+I'm not sure how to do this via the API.
 - Use PWA to make the app installable on a mobile device via the browser.
 - The ability to control reverb presets.
 With the API available in 7.5, you can adjust individual reverb settings but not presets (at least as far as I can